gorillalogic/doorcontrolapi/README.md

 3. Get door badge reader signal to keep independent record.

 We can find out how the reader signal is transmited and capture, so we can implement an independent solution.

+4. Replace google forms for a custom repository.